Software Quality and Testing Essay

 Rules and laws

-Every software engineer probably heard about the Good Chep Fast triangle - You can pick only 2 of 3.
+Every software engineer probably heard about the Good Cheap Fast triangle - You can pick only 2 of 3.

 I always say the we should always pick Good (in terms of Quality) and one of the others corners.